Parnassus Heights Monthly Construction Update | June 2025

 Construction momentum continues at the BRAB project site, with major progress visible both structurally and logistically.

-In total, it is estimated that the crew will complete the building’s structural steel and metal decking in eight weeks for the 8-level structural steel beam erection.
-Construction is being finalized for levels 6 and 7 during the week of June 2, 2025, with work for levels 9 and 10 underway in late June.
+In total, it is estimated that the crew will complete the building’s structural steel and metal decking in eight weeks for the 9-level structural steel beam erection.
+Construction is being finalized for levels 6 and 7 during the week of June 2, 2025, with work for levels 9 and the roof underway in late June.
 The expected structural steel top-out is expected around mid-July 2025.

 Behind the site, Koret Way is under 24/7 access control with the addition of a vehicle gate.
 Deliveries for the Koret Vision Building are coordinated, with access between 7 a.m. and 3 p.m. controlled by the delivery coordinator located at the control gate.
 A gate access code is required for all off-hour deliveries.
 The School of Nursing building is closed to all pedestrian and delivery access through Koret Way.